Gonzalo Castro: Bayer Leverkusen

 Born in Wuppertal to Spanish parents, he began his career with Post SV Wuppertal.
 Other clubs during his youth were Viktoria Rott and SV Bayer Wuppertal.
-In 1999, he moved to Bayer 04 Leverkusen.
+In 1999, he moved to Bayer Leverkusen.
 At 17, he played his first game for the Leverkusen senior team in the Bundesliga and in the Champions League.
 In his first year, he played the last 13 matches of the season.
 He played 21 times in the 2005–06 season as a substitute.
 From 2006, Castro moved from midfield to the back four of Leverkusen and played with solid performances in the starting eleven.
 For four consecutive seasons he largely held his place.
 Only in the 2010–11 season, he saw his place on the right side of defence contested by Daniel Schwaab.
 Since the 2012–13 season, Castro has again played in midfield.

-Castro trained as a sports and fitness administrator at Bayer 04 Leverkusen.
+Castro trained as a sports and fitness administrator at Bayer Leverkusen.

 Borussia Dortmund

 On 24 May 2015, it was announced that Castro would join Borussia Dortmund after a transfer release clause of 11 million was met, signing a four-year deal.
 On 28 October, Castro scored a brace in a 7–1 win against Paderborn in the second round of the DFB-Pokal.
 On 29 November, Castro scored his first league goal for Dortmund in a 4–1 win over VfB Stuttgart.
-On 20 April 2016, he was one of three goalscorers as Borussia won 3–0 away at Hertha BSC in the semi-final of the same competition to reach the 2016 DFB-Pokal Final.
+On 20 April 2016, he was one of three goalscorers as Dortmund won 3–0 away at Hertha BSC in the semi-final of the same competition to reach the 2016 DFB-Pokal Final.
 In March 2017, the club extended his contract until 30 June 2020.